Make this Pork Chop recipe in less than 20 minutes and have this delicious, juicy and tender pork chop for dinner tonight!

 The chicken is to die for, especially because of the sweet paprika I used.
 But if you don’t have paprika powder in your kitchen, I’ll give you some other spice ideas below that go really well with pork chops.
 As you can see, no excuses here, right?

-How to make this easy oven pork chops recipe
+ingredients to make this pork chops recipe

 - Pork chops — I used medium heritage breed pork chops from Butcher Box.
 I recommend purchasing pork that has no antibiotics or added hormones.
 ButcherBox has some great pork options as they source their pork from cage-free farms.
 If you are picking pork chops up at the stores, try to pick an evenly cut chop so they cook evenly in the oven.

 - Salt and pepper — you need a few pinches for seasoning.

 - Italian seasoning — if you do not have Italian seasoning, you can make your own by mixing equal parts of dried basil, oregano, rosemary, sage, and thyme.
 These herbs will add more flavor to this pork recipe.

 - Paprika powder — you can use sweet or smoky paprika powder.
 Pick your favourite.

 - Garlic powder — while I usually love fresh garlic, the garlic powder is less likely to burn in the oven.

 - Olive oil — you can also use another oil of your choice such as avocado oil.

 - Butter — I like using grass-fed butter.
 If you are on a whole30 diet, you can easily swap the butter for ghee for the same results!